xina0311/amazon-bedrock-agent-workshop-for-gcr/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 **Before proceeding further, verify that you have successfully installed and configured all the listed prerequisites in your development environment.**

-## SAM Deployment
+## Database and Back-End Deployment with SAM

-Under this SAM project folder execute the following commands to deploy the backend services for the Assistant:
+To deploy the backend services for the Assistant, execute the following commands in your SAM project folder:

 ```bash
 sam build
 ```

-Note: By default, the Python version used for the Lambda Function is 3.9.
-If you receive a **Build Failed** error, change to the Python version (>3.9) that you have in **template.yaml** file in line **56**.
+> [!NOTE]
+> If you receive a **Build Failed error**, then you might need to change the Python version in the **template.yaml** file.
+By default, the Lambda Function uses Python 3.9.
+You can modify this setting on **line 56** of the **template.yaml** file to use a Python version that is higher than 3.9 that you have installed.

+Now execute the following command to perform a first SAM deployment:

 ```bash
 sam deploy --guided